 Once you have identified in which areas you need information, you need to know how to go about obtaining this information.

 Market research consists of:

-- Primary research in which you go directly to the target market and ask questions. - Secondary research in which you look for sources of information.
+- " Primary research in which you go directly to the target market and ask questions. - " Secondary research in which you look for sources of information.

 If you conduct your secondary research before your primary research, you will be able to formulate better questions.
-You'll find much of the secondary research information you need free of charge at your public library or on the Internet.